New Orleans Saints: 2000s

 In 2025, after the NFL allowed teams to add a second alternate helmet, the Saints unveiled a white helmet, featuring a gold facemask, a thick gold middle stripe with fleur-de-lis silhouettes, two thin black stripes, and the gold fleur-de-lis on each side.
 This helmet would be worn with the all-white Color Rush uniform, replacing the previous black alternate helmet.
 The black helmets were then paired with a new "Gameday Gold" alternate uniform, which was similar to their previous gold alternate they last wore in 2002, with the exception of black sleeve cuffs replacing the gold cuffs.
-Black pants and socks were paired with this uniform.
+Like in 2002, during their Week 1 game against the Arizona Cardinals, the Saints wore black pants and socks with this uniform, however, the Saints' gold uniform was treated as a "dark" uniform with the Cardinals wearing their all-white road uniform for the game.
+Then for their Week 16 game against the New York Jets, the Saints again wore their "Gameday Gold" uniform but paired them with the rarely-used gold pants; similar to Week 1, the Jets wore their standard white road uniforms against the Saints in gold.

 Stadium

 The Superdome has been the home of the Saints since 1975.

 Caesars Superdome is the Saints' home stadium.
 It has a listed seating capacity of 76,468 (expanded) or 73,208 (not expanded).
 The Saints own a perfect record there against the Houston Texans (3–0), but a winless one against the Baltimore Ravens (0–3).